-- If you are using a TP-Link ID to log in, or you have enabled the Password Recovery feature of the router, click Forgot password on the login page and then follow the instructions to reset it. - Alternatively, press and hold the Reset button of the router until the Power LED binks to reset it, and then visit http://tplinkwifi.net to create a new login password.
+- If you are using a TP-Link ID to log in, click Forgot password on the login page and then follow the instructions to reset it. - Alternatively, press and hold the Reset button of the router until the Power LED binks to reset it, and then visit http://tplinkwifi.net to create a new login password.

-- Please refer to Password Recovery to learn how to configure Password Recovery. - You'll need to reconfigure the router to surf the internet once the router is reset, and please mark down your new password for future use.
+You'll need to reconfigure the router to surf the internet once the router is reset, and please mark down your new password for future use.